 - Video + photo mode.

 Images are sharp and crisp.
-Even in low-light condition the camera gave very good results (you can check the RAW samples bellow).
+Even in the low-light condition, the camera gave very good results (you can check the RAW samples below).

 Yi 2 review - Verdict

 Certainly the Xiaomi Yi 2 4K camera is a nice piece of technology but unfortunately an expensive one too.

 The touch screen allows easy and convenient operation.

 Thanks to the high video bitrate, the recorded videos have very good quality.